CS437/637 Syllabus, Fall 2018

 edition (less expensive), newer

 edition) or the bookstore.
-Either edition is fine.
-This book
+Either edition is fine, since they are

 - HTML and